 One other major thing that you normally do in a Will is to name who you want to be the Executor of your Estate.
 You can name your spouse, a trusted family member or a close friend to be the one who works with your probate attorney to move your Estate through the probate process to take care of gathering and protecting your assets, paying your just debts and seeing to it that your assets go to the beneficiaries that you name in the Will.
 In order to save money for your estate, you can even request that the Executor serve without the need for posting a bond.

 Probate.
 The word "probate" has some really negative inferences in the minds of many people who do not understand how simple the Texas probate process can be if you have made the appropriate plans to dispose of your property after you die.
-The best way to ensure that the probate process will go smoothly after you pass away is to make sure that you have a valid Will (and update it if necessary) drafted by a Texas attorney.
+The best way to ensure that the probate process will go smoothly after you pass away is to make sure that you have a valid Will (and update it as necessary) drafted by a Texas attorney.

-If you have a valid Will that you keep updated when there are changes in your family (marriage, divorce, new child or children, deaths of family members, deaths of potential beneficiaries, etc.), then the Texas probate process is usually a simple matter of filing an application to probate your Will, filing the original of the Will along with the application to probate the Will, getting a judge to declare that the Will is in fact your Last Will and Testament, getting a judge to issue Letters Testamentary to your Executor, publishing a Notice to Creditors in a local newspaper, having the Executor file an inventory of your assets and your debts, and then having the Executor distribute your assets in accordance with your wishes as stated in your Last Will and Testament.
+If you have a valid Will that you keep updated when there are changes in your family (marriage, divorce, new child or children, deaths of family members, deaths of potential beneficiaries, etc.), then the Texas probate process is usually a simple matter of filing an application to probate your Will, filing the original of the Will along with a death certificate and the application to probate the Will, getting a judge to declare that the Will is in fact your Last Will and Testament, getting a judge to issue Letters Testamentary to your Executor, publishing a Notice to Creditors in a local newspaper, having the Executor file an inventory of your assets and your debts, and then having the Executor distribute your assets in accordance with your wishes as stated in your Last Will and Testament.

 If you have a friend or loved one who has died without leaving a Will, then I can also help you probate the estate.
 This process is more complicated because a judge has to satisfy himself that all of your lawful heirs have been identified and located.
 An attorney ad litem is usually appointed to investigate the possibility of unknown heirs, some disinterested witnesses are usually needed to testify about the family relationships (marriages, divorces, children) of the deceased person, and a bond may be required before an estate administrator is appointed.
 Probate without a Will is more complicated than probate with a Will, but it is certainly manageable and I can help you through the process.
 Feel free to call me at 512-869-0131 if you have questions.